KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 * :menuselection:`Insert Effect` will open a sub-menu to allow you to quickly add the :ref:`transform` or the :ref:`lift_gamma_gain` effects.

-* :menuselection:`Insert composition` will open a sub-menu to allow you to quickly add the :ref:`compositeandtransform` or the :ref:`wipe` composition
+* :menuselection:`Insert composition` will open a sub-menu to allow you to quickly add the compositeandtransform or the :ref:`wipe` composition

 Empty Space in Timeline